-Starting from the concept of a signal, we cover the fundamentals of how signals are acquired, processed and transmitted over a wide range of media — electronic, optical and radio.
-Our laboratory work shows how these principles are put into practice and your software development skills are improved through a series of lectures, exercises and assignments.
+Starting from the concept of a signal, on this course you’ll cover the fundamentals of how signals are acquired, processed and transmitted over a wide range of media — electronic, optical and radio.
+You’ll learn how these principles are put into practice and you’ll improve your software development skills through lectures, exercises and assignments.

 Building on this, we explore a number of state-of-the-art topics in detail, including:

 Our School is a community of scholars leading the way in technological research and development.
 Today’s telecommunications engineers are creative people who are focused and committed, yet restless and experimental.
 We are home to many of the world’s top engineers, and our work is driven by creativity and imagination as well as technical excellence.